robbymeals/wheels/README.md

   or look at anyone's code.
 - umm, that's it...

+Also, when I am learning an new algorithm or machine learning technique, I like to write quick and dirty implementations of them in a language I know well, so I can make sure to kick the tires on my understanding and intuitions.

+So this is where I am going to throw these implementations and explorations, to give myself the very minimum of public accountablity and make sure I am actually completely misunderstanding the things I am trying to learn.
 These aren't meant to be production code, or generalized in any way, or scalable or really useful in any way other than as a learning exercise for me, and maybe for you?